 Participating in the abovementioned fellowship positions faculty to successfully receive a Jesuit Foundation Grant.

 PEOPLE FOR OTHERS: BUILDING COMMUNITY AROUND IGNATIAN VALUES

 This opportunity is geared toward staff who want a deeper engagement with the Ignatian tradition as a way to develop professionally and build a community of colleagues devoted to mission.
-This seven-month program consists of three parts: 1.
-Five meetings with readings and presenters on Ignatian values 2.
-A day of encounter with community members working for justice 3.
-A final reflection on what it means to be a person for others.
-All USF staff members are welcome to apply by September 20.
+This seven-month program consists of six meetings with readings and presenters on Ignatian values and a final reflection on what it means to be a person for others.
+All USF staff members are welcome to apply by September 9.
 For more information, contact firstname.lastname@example.org.